We're sending your request, please wait.

 You can choose the amount and frequency of payments, but Government requirements mean you must draw down a minimum amount each year, depending on your age bracket.

 You can also make a one-off withdrawal at any time.

 Choosing your payment amount depends on various things, including your pension balance and how much you need (remembering that your pension income is not taxed).

 What is a 'drawdown rate'?

 Australia’s super pension rules require you to withdraw (or draw down) a certain percentage of your super pension each year.
-The minimum payment depends on your age and is reset at the start of each financial year.
+The minimum payment depends on your age and is recalculated on your balance at 1 July each year.

 Lump sum withdrawals